 Michigan legislators cited the state's 'F' grade on the Corruption Risk Report Card in pushing a broad package of ethics and transparency reforms, which includes 16 proposed bills and one constitutional amendment.
 House members successfully pushed the "Reform Government Now" package to the floor with bipartisan support.

-Ohio legislators recommended a bipartisan task force to review ethics laws and proposals to increase state government transparency, as a response to the 'D' grade on Ohio's Corruption Risk Report Card.
+Ohio legislators recommended a bipartisan task force in 2012 to review ethics laws and proposals to increase state government transparency, as a response to the 'D' grade on Ohio's Corruption Risk Report Card.
 The lawmakers used the occasion to call on the House leadership to allow votes on a series of bills the group had introduced earlier in the session.
 Among the reform proposals were increased regulation of independent expenditures by corporations and unions, and a plan to increase transparency of public-private partnerships.

 Voters First used a PDF print-out of Ohio's Corruption Risk Report Card as part of its ballot initiative to change the redistricting sytem in Ohio.
 The initiative, which would have taken the process out of the legislature's control and create a 12-person citzens commission, failed to garner enough votes in the November elections, but Voters First says it will continue to push for redistricting reform.

 South Carolina legislators announced a proposal to overhaul ethics laws after the state received an 'F' grade on its Corruption Risk Report Card.
 Among the proposals was a plan to upgrade the State Ethics Commission, and a two-year prohibition on lobbying activities for outgoing legislators.
 While the proposal did not become law, it was just the beginning of a concerted reform effort from the Gov. Nikki Haley and the legislature.